nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 * ABANDONED - Not recommended for use.
 The package is deprecated or no longer maintained.
 * NONE - Use at your own risk, no active support.
 May or may not work for a given Node.js version.
 * LATEST - The package is maintained only for the Latest Node.js versions.
-You will be required to update to the latest Node.js version in order to ensure you can use new versions/get security fixes, get updates
+You will be required to update to the latest LTS Node.js version in order to ensure you can use new versions/get security fixes.
 * LTS - The package is maintained for the Node.js LTS releases (both in Active and Maintenence mode).
   Anyone creating an application using an LTS version of Node.js and using the latest major version of LTS adopting modules will will not have to accept semver-major level (ie. breaking) changes into that